LandSandBoat/lsb-wiki/Server-installation-setup-and-maintenance-[Windows-10]-(first-part).md

 ---

 If any new .py file is added (in \topaz\migrations\) during an update make sure to:
-1. Download and install [MySQL Connector Python](https://dev.mysql.com/downloads/connector/python/): Accept defaults.
-2. Make sure your .conf files are out of the default folder and have the correct passwords entered to access your database.
+1. Make sure your .conf files are out of the default folder and have the correct passwords entered to access your database.

 * Python script way: